Time Zones Explained

 IANA zones beat local abbreviations

-Abbreviations such as PST, BST, or CST are overloaded.
-PST can mean Pacific Standard Time (UTC-08:00) or Philippine Standard Time (UTC+08:00).
-The abbreviation rarely indicates whether daylight saving is active.
-By contrast, America/Los_Angeles is unambiguous because the tz database records the entire timeline of daylight saving flips for that locality.
-When you feed that name into a scheduler, the library can evaluate the correct offset for any date, including future transitions.
+Abbreviations like PST, BST, or CST are overloaded.
+PST can mean Pacific Standard (UTC-08:00) or Philippine Standard (UTC+08:00), and they rarely indicate whether daylight saving is active.
+In contrast, America/Los_Angeles maps to the full DST history, so schedulers can compute the correct offset for any date—future or past.

 Example: Seattle vs Singapore